jellyfin-archive/jellyfin-docs/general/networking/fail2ban.md

 * Jellyfin remotely accessible
 * Fail2ban installed and running
-* Knowing where the log for Jellyfin are stored : by default /var/log/jellyfin/
+* Knowing where the logs for Jellyfin are stored : by default /var/log/jellyfin/

-### Step One: create a jail
+### Step one: create a jail

 You need to create a jail for Fail2ban.
 If you are on Ubuntu and use nano as editor, type: